MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/pbi-glossary.md

 ### Content pack

  Deprecated.
 A collection of pre-packaged datasets, reports, and dashboards.
-These are replaced with **apps**, learn [about the new workspace experience](../../collaborate-share/service-create-the-new-workspaces.md).
+Content packs were replaced with [**apps**](#app-apps).
+Learn [about the new workspace experience](../../collaborate-share/service-create-the-new-workspaces.md).

 ### Content view